-To generalize to the version of λ in lc-lang, we need to cope with multiple variables at once.
+To generalize to the version of $\lambda$ in lc-lang, we need to cope with multiple variables at once.
 And in order to do that, we must handle the situation where some of the names are the same.
-Redex's binding support offers only one option for this, namely taking the variables in order.
-The is captured by the keyword shadow.
+Redex's binding support offers only one option for this, namely taking the variables in order, using the keyword shadow.
 It also allows us to specify the binding structure for let:

-This #:binding-forms declaration says that the subterm e of the λ expression refers to all of the binders in λ .
-Similarly, the e_body refers to all of the binders in the let expression.
+This #:binding-forms declaration says that the subterm e of the $\lambda$ expression refers to all of the binders in $\lambda$ .
+Similarly, the e\body refers to all of the binders in the let expression.